quchen/factorio/space-age/achievements-brainstorming.mmap.md

 - Carry at least one of each spoilable items in your inventory at the same time
 - **I want a refund:** Try to place landfill on a surface that requires improved landfill
+- **Because I can:** Launch a legendary satellite, from a legendary rocket silo